dobsondev/dobsondev-shortcodes/README.md

 * Button - Displays a purely CSS button with choice of color, text and link.
 * User Interaction Messages - Displays a message with appropriate color that you can use to notify users of how their interaction is working.
 * Related Posts - Displays manually entered related posts on your page that cycle through in a little slideshow.
+* Social Share - Displays a section for sharing your page on social media, shows links for Twitter, Facebook, Google Plus and Linkedin.

 **Embed PDF**